 In all three types the ureter is enlarged ( >7 mm ) 2 sometimes markedly so.
 On all modalities able to visualise the ureter (CT, US, MRI, IVP) it appears as a tubular structure usually posterior to the bladder 4.

-In non-refluxing unobstructed primary megaureter there is absent or only a minor degree of hydronephrosis.
-Although rare, congenital megaureter may co-exist with congenital megacalyces 1, making assessment of hydronephrosis more difficult.
+In non-refluxing unobstructed primary megaureter, there is absent or only a minor degree of hydronephrosis.
+Although rare, a congenital megaureter may co-exist with congenital megacalyces 1, making the assessment of hydronephrosis more difficult.

 Treatment and prognosis